A Brief History of Lindt Chocolate

 The origins of Lindt Chocolate as a company date back to 1845.
-When David Sprüngli-Schwarz and his son, Rudolf Sprüngli-Ammann opened a small confectionery shop in the beautiful old town of Zurich.
+When David Sprüngli-Schwarz and his son, Rudolf Sprüngli-Ammann opened a small confectionery shop in the comely old town of Zurich.

-Backed by a delicious range of confections it was a successful venture.
-Immediately enjoying good levels of customer demand.
+Backed by a great range of confections it was a successful venture.
+Quickly enjoying good levels of customer demand.
 So much so that two years later a small factory was added to it.
 Specifically to produce chocolate in solid form.

 A move which only served to increase demand even further.

 When Rudolf Sprüngli-Ammann retired in 1892 he handed over control of the business to his two sons.
 The youngest, David Robert, was given responsibility for a brace of confectionery stores that operated under the brand name Confiserie Sprüngli.
 While the eldest, Johann Rudolf, was charged with running the chocolate factory.